cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 };
 ```

+A common convention for ordering class members in their declaration is to group them by their accessibility level.
+This convention improves code readability and makes it easier to understand the class interface.
+The general guideline is to order class members from most accessible to least accessible (`public` before `protected` before `private`).

-The commonly accepted convention is to use `class` if the class has an invariant, or if any member is non-public.
-The use of `struct` alerts the user that the data members can vary independently and all class members are publicly accessible.
+The choice between using the keywords `class` or `struct` can vary by individual, project, or team.
+A common convention is to use the keyword `class` if the class has an invariant or if any member is non-public.
+The use of `struct` is typically reserved for a class whose data members can vary independently.

 ## Encapsulation